28keish/28rats/about.md

 ---
 layout: default
-title: Home
+title: About
 nav: true
 ---

-This is the home page.
+Rats are cool.